open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch06_ID_authentication_protocol.md

 ### Protection against the MITM attack with connection hijacking

 In case the attacker is able to hijack the network connections between the CDOC2 Client and CSS servers and redirect the connection attempts from the real CSS servers to attacker itself, attacker is also able to masquerade to Client as real CSS server and is also observe the values of the transmitted capsule shares.
-Attacker might be able to present a self-signed X.509 HTTPS certificate or it might be able to present a valid X.509 HTTPS certificate from the real CA as well.
+Attacker might be able to present a self-signed X.509 HTTPS certificate, or it might be able to present a valid X.509 HTTPS certificate from the real CA as well.
 In case the CDOC2 Client doesn't verify the identity of the CSS server, it is not able to tell a difference between the attacker and real CSS server.

 It is essential that CDOC2 Clients authenticate, which servers they are connecting to and that they are verifying the HTTPS X.509 certificates against the whitelisted values in the configuration file.

 ### Protection against compromised CSS servers

-In case the attacker has compromised some of the CSS servers, the following attack scenario should be considered.
+In case the attacker has compromised some CSS servers, the following attack scenario should be considered.

 1. Client connects to CSS-1 and asks for nonce `nonce1`.
-CSS-1 is controlled by attacker and they return the value of `nonce1`.
+CSS-1 is controlled by attacker, and they return the value of `nonce1`.
 2. Client connects to CSS-2 and asks for nonce `nonce2`.
 CSS-2 is secure and returns the value of `nonce2`.
 3. Client creates authentication signature, in the form of issuing SD-JWT.
 4. Client creates presentation of SD-JWT for CSS-1 with the disclosure of the value of `nonce1` and sends this to CSS-1.
 The value of `nonce2` is not revealed.